pschiffmann/react-rfcs/text/0000-use-for-each.md

            setConn(null);
          };
        }, [roomId]);
-       return conn; // <- Pass the local variable to the parent scope.
+       return conn; // <- Pass the local variable to the component scope.
      });
    }
    ```

+   _Listing 4-3: Creating local state inside the "useForEach" callback._

    Call `useState` inside the `useForEach` callback to create a local state variable.
    Write to that state within the effect, and return the state from the callback function.